manoj-anandan25/offline_voicebot/README.md

 An Offline Voice Assistant created with Vosk, Tkinter, and Python.A fully offline voice assistant built using the Vosk speech recognition engine and Pyttsx3 text-to-speech.
 Designed with a Tkinter GUI, this assistant supports both voice and text input, offers real-time transcription, and is ideal for environments with no internet access.

-Offline Voice Assistant (Python, Vosk, Tkinter) step 1.Go to the official Vosk model page:jgjremfngk
+Offline Voice Assistant (Python, Vosk, Tkinter) step 1.Go to the official Vosk model page:
 👉 https://alphacephei.com/vosk/models
 step 2.Scroll to find:
 vosk-model-small-en-us-0.15